MoritzKronberger/portfolio/content/projects/markdown/spotify-party.md

 ---

 This Django webapplication allows users to connect in live sessions, which are sharable with invite-codes and lets session guests vote on the next song to be played from the host's chosen Spotify playlist.
 Within a session the progress of the currently playing song is tracked to give an indication of the remaining time to vote.
-The most voted song will automatically be played next by the host's spotify account on the selected device.
+The most voted song will automatically be played next by the host's Spotify account on the selected device.
+<br></br>
 The project consists of a Django backend with an SQLite database and a dockerized Redis server as a websocket cache.
 Live sessions are made possible by websockets, implemented using the DjangoChannels plugin.
-Authenticaton is handled by a Spotify-OAuth, which also makes interactions with the users's Spotify profile possible.
+Authentication is handled by a Spotify-OAuth, which also makes interactions with the users's Spotify profile possible.
+<br></br>

-A more in depth documentation about the development process of the project can be found [here](https://github.com/MoritzKronberger/SpotifyParty/blob/master/Dokumentation.pdf) [german].
+A more in depth documentation about the development process of the project can be found [here](https://github.com/MoritzKronberger/SpotifyParty/blob/master/Dokumentation.pdf) [German].